Sigak/pc-voice-interface/README.md

 To use it, you need to replace the variable 'yourAPIkey' in index.html with your Yandex SpeechKit API key.
 You can get it here: https://developer.tech.yandex.ru
-Then build an nw app by following this instructions: https://github.com/rogerwang/node-webkit
+Then build an nw app by following this instructions: https://github.com/rogerwang/node-webkit An autoupdate function will work corectly if you pack the app files in package.nw and place it in node-webkit directory.